shubhammgits/Rock-Paper-Scissor/README.md

-Check out my new project!
-It is an interactive Tic Tac Toe game.
+Check out my new project! <br>
+It is an interactive Rock Paper Scissor game. <br>
 I've developed this project using HTML, CSS, and JavaScript to showcase front-end development skills along with the game logic implementation